Generative Meta-Learning for Zero-Shot Relation Triplet Extraction: Introduction

 \section{Introduction}

-The goal of relation triplet extraction (RTE) is to extract triplets of the form (head entity, tail entity, relation label) from unstructured text.
+The purpose of relation triplet extraction (RTE) is to extract triplets of the form (head entity, tail entity, relation label) from unstructured text.
 For example, given the sentence ``Washington is the capital of the U.S.A.'' in Fig.~\ref{fig:summary} (a), RTE aims to extract the triplet (head entity: Washington, tail entity: the U.S.A., relation: capital of).
-RTE can transform a large amount of unstructured text into structured knowledge, thus it has wide applications like knowledge graph construction and question answering.
+RTE can transform unstructured texts into structured knowledge, which is valuable for various downstream information retrieval IR tasks \cite{sigir23_xuming,sigir24_you}.

-Existing studies have achieved impressive performance on supervised relation extraction (RE)~\cite{two_better_one,packed_en_re_extraction} or few-shot RE~\cite{fewREL_1,HCRP} with sufficient or limited labeled data.
-These methods cannot recognize novel relations that have never been seen in training.
-Consequently, zero-shot RE~\cite{wiki-zsl,reading-comprehension} is proposed to classify unseen relations based on the provided entity or entity pair.
-However, ground-truth entities are not always readily available in real applications.
-More recently, ~\citet{relationprompt} introduce the ZeroRTE task to extract both the relation and entities, and they also present an approach RelationPrompt which adopts the pre-trained generative model to generate synthetic samples for unseen relations.

-While being a seminal work, RelationPrompt has the same drawback as any other generative models, i.e., having limited generalization capability.
-This is because generative models are optimized for fitting in training data and then inference on test data, which means they lack the optimization process of model generalization during training.
-RelationPrompt follows this paradigm by fine-tuning the model on synthetic training samples and thus inherits this limitation.
-Moreover, RelationPrompt adopts relation-specific prompts when generating synthetic data.
-This makes the generated samples suitable for one particular relation only and RelationPrompt needs re-generating samples for each new relation, which is costly and impractical.